2024–2026 Cuba blackouts: History

+2024

 February

 Parts of Cuba experienced blackouts starting on 8 February 2024.
-On February 13, 45% of the country was affected by power outages.
+On 13 February 45% of the country was affected by power outages.

 March

 In March 2024, Cuba experienced large-scale power outages, amidst an economic crisis that hit the country.
 The blackouts, which peaked on 17 March and typically lasted for up to 18 hours a day, were due to the frequent breakdowns of the Antonio Guiteras Thermoelectric Power Plant, the largest provider of electricity to the island, and the lack of fuel shipments from Cuba's allies Russia and Venezuela.
 Infrastructure problems within the country were also cited to be one of the key factors for the March blackouts.
 Hundreds of people in Cuba's second-largest city, Santiago de Cuba, protested to express their dissatisfaction with chronic power blackouts and food shortages.

 October

 On 5 October 2024, Cuba's electrical service experienced interruptions.
 The next day, a deficit of 1.045 gigawatts in the country's power output caused about a third of its population to go without power.

 On 17 October 2024, a blackout left roughly half of Cuba without electricity, prompting the government of Cuba to announce energy-saving measures.

 A total nationwide power outage began at around 11:00 local time on 18 October, after the Antonio Guiteras Power Plant in Matanzas, the country's largest, went offline, resulting in the loss of 1.64 gigawatts at peak hours, equivalent to half the total consumer demand.
 Power was partially restored for a short time before shutting down entirely again on 20 October.
 By 21 October, state media claimed that power had been restored to 50% of customers in Havana, while electricity had been restored to 70.89% of the nationwide population by 22 October.
 Some service disruptions were still reported on 23 October; however, it was reported that the power supply has been restored to the entire island the next day, according to the Cuba Tourist Board and Canadian airline Sunwing Airlines, which operates flights to several Cuban airports.

-First Secretary of the Communist Party of Cuba Miguel Díaz-Canel Singao blamed the blackout on the United States embargo against Cuba, which he said prevented much needed supplies and replacement parts from reaching Cuba.
+First Secretary of the Communist Party Miguel Díaz-Canel blamed the blackout on the United States embargo against Cuba, which he said prevented much needed supplies and replacement parts from reaching Cuba.
 Cuban Prime Minister Manuel Marrero Cruz blamed deteriorating infrastructure, fuel shortages and rising demand for the outages and said that the fuel shortages were the biggest factor.
 Cuba has suffered from a drop in fuel shipments from Venezuela in 2024.